jasonpatrickellykrause/istio-training/labs/2-observability.md

 ## Deploying a sample app

 To see some requests and traffic we will deploy an Nginx instance first.
+Note that this assumes you have Istio installed and `default` namespace is labeled for Istio proxy injection.
+Check the [Installing Istio lab](./1-installing-istio.md) for more information.

 ```yaml
 apiVersion: v1